Does VPN Make You Anonymous? Facts You Should Know:

 - Connection Logs: Many “no logs” VPN providers keep data about user’s connection but not “usage logs”.
 “Connection logs” are vary and different from usage logs it includes the things like when you are connected, how long for, and how often etc. keeping connection logs are necessary for dealing with technical issues.
 These logs could be used for identifying with known internet behavior by an end to end timing attack.

-However, as discussed above, one picture is clear, if the VPN provider claims not to keep logs at all we have to trust its ability of running VPN service.
+However, as discussed above, one picture is clear, if the VPN provider claims not to keep logs at all we have to trust its ability to run VPN service.

 Mandatory Data Retention:

-Keep in mind before choosing a privacy-friendly, what location it based on.
-I mean what is location of VPN provider?.
-Because it is operated by countries government’s law.
+Keep in mind before choosing a privacy-friendly, what location is based on.
+I mean what is the location of the VPN provider?.
+Because it is operated by the country’s government’s law.
 Many countries including European countries require communication companies to keep logs for a certain period of time.
 This law is also implemented for VPN providers.
 Some European country including Netherlands, Luxembourg, Romania, and Sweden are popular for VPN services because VPN providers are not required to keep logs in these countries.

 “ If a VPN service provider is based on country which requires it to keep logs then it will have to do so, no matter what he promise.”